secarrel/Bike_Park_ecommerce/TESTING.md

 -  #### Second order value is 0

-    This bug mingled with the above, which made it difficult to identify it as a seperate problem.
+    This bug mingled with the above, which made it difficult to identify it as a separate problem.
 But when I fixed the above bug, I found that the value of the orders was 0.
 Unfortunately, I didn't take a screenshot before clearing orders from the database.
 I identified through print statements that the cause was in the checkout view.

-    I had added in extra functionality to ensure to ensure that there were enough spaces available for the order to be completed, and also that the timeslot was in the future.
-In doing so I forgot to add a line taht saves the data to the order line item, meaining it was empty when completing the order.
+    I had added extra functionality to ensure to ensure that there were enough spaces available for the order to be completed, and also that the timeslot was in the future.
+In doing so I forgot to add a line that saves the data to the order line item, meaning it was empty when completing the order.

     This is the code for the bug: